USS West Lianga: Interwar career

 Helen Whittier had returned to intercoastal service by early 1934 when The New York Times reported that she had sailed from San Francisco on 23 March and arrived at New York on 25 April.
 In June that same year, Helen Whittier was one of the Matson ships added to carry food cargo to Hawaii.
 Shipments of food from the mainland—which accounted for up to 90% of Hawaii's needs—had been curtailed as a coastwise strike had affected all ports except Los Angeles.
 Helen Whittier sailed on her first food delivery on 23 June with 2,500 tons of food from Los Angeles to Honolulu.

-During 1935, her Code Letters were changed to LKAO.
+By 1935, her call sign was LKAO, and this had superseded her code letters.
 In February 1935, Helen Whittier was returned to the Hawaiian sugar service full-time.
 During her time on this service, Helen Whittier often called at New York.
-One typical voyage, as tracked in The New York Times, began when she departed New York on 23 November for Honolulu, passed through the Panama Canal on 4 December, and arrived at Honolulu.
-Helen Whittier departed there on 11 January 1936 and arrived at New York again on 16 February.
+One typical voyage, as tracked in The New York Times, began when she left New York on 23 November for Honolulu, passed through the Panama Canal on 4 December, and arrived at Honolulu.
+Helen Whittier left there on 11 January 1936 and arrived at New York again on 16 February.
 Occasionally, Helen Whittier would make side trips to Baltimore for voyage repairs between her arrival at New York and her next departure for Hawaii.
 The cargo ship continued her Honolulu – New York service through September 1936.

 In 1938, Matson renamed the ship Kalani, and continued using her in Hawaiian service through 1940.
-On 15 July 1940, Matson received the permission of the United States Maritime Commission (USMC), a successor to the USSB, to sell Kalani to Sir R. Ropner & Co., Ltd., of West Hartlepool.
-Six days after the approval, Kalani, now under British registry, departed from Los Angeles for New York.
+On 15 July 1940, Matson received the permission of the United States Maritime Commission (USMC), a successor to the USSB, to sell Kalani to Sir Robert Ropner & Co, Ltd, of West Hartlepool.
+Six days after the approval, Kalani, now under British registry, left Los Angeles for New York.

 World War II

-Kalani, acquired to fill the United Kingdom's urgent need for merchant vessels, was operated by Ropner under the authority of the Ministry of War Transport.
-After departing Panama on 4 August, Kalani arrived at New York on 13 August.
+Kalani, acquired to fill the United Kingdom's urgent need for merchant ships, was operated by Ropner under the authority of the Ministry of War Transport.
+After leaving Panama on 4 August, Kalani arrived at New York on 13 August.
 Kalani shuttled between New York, Albany, and Boston, ending up at Baltimore on 25 August.
 Sailing from there on 15 September with a load of pig iron, she arrived at Halifax five days later.
-She departed from Halifax for Liverpool as a part of convoy HX 78 on 4 October but had to turn back and put in at Sydney, Nova Scotia.
+She left Halifax for Liverpool as a part of convoy HX 78 on 4 October but had to turn back and put in at Sydney, Nova Scotia.
 Kalani set out again on 15 October as a part of Convoy SC 8, a Sydney – Liverpool convoy.
-Kalani departed the convoy and arrived at Clyde on 31 October.
+Kalani left the convoy and arrived at Clyde on 31 October.